phillbooth/PL3/docs/PACKAGE_LAYOUT.md

 benchmark     benchmark packages, never implicit in production
 ```

+Project-type installer presets are defined in `docs/PROFILE_INSTALLERS.md`.
+Those presets may provide friendly commands for web apps, servers, agents and
+systems services, but they must all use the same LogicN package resolver,
+profile checker and lockfile rules.

 Development and staging packages should be excluded unless explicitly selected.

 Production boot/profile defaults must disable development-only and benchmark